DrTreEsq/GitHub_Portfolio/README.md

 </h3>

 <h4 align='center'>
-S.T.E.M.
-Teacher, Grad Student, and CEO Of tech startup preparing for launch (will be hiring soon, stay tuned).
+Grad Student and CEO Of tech startup preparing for launch (will be hiring soon, stay tuned).
 </h4>